alex-kinokon/jsx-dom/README.md

   textbox.current.focus();
 };
 ```

+### Functional components
+You can write functional components and receive passed `props` in the same way in React.
+Unlike
+React, `props.children` is guaranteed to be an array.

 ### SVG and Namespaces
 A custom build with a list of commonly used SVG tags is included.